neondatabase/website/content/docs/connect/connectivity-issues.md

 </CodeBlock>

 The `endpoint` option works if your application or library permits it to be set.
-But not all of them do, especially in the case of GUI applications.
+Not all of them do, especially in the case of GUI applications.

 ### B. Use libpq key=value syntax in the database field